4.93 from 40 votes

 Sesame Chicken – Better Than Takeout!
 (VIDEO)

-Jump to Recipe
+Jump to RecipeJump to Video

 This post may contain affiliate links.
 Please read our disclosure policy.

-Sesame Chicken in a bowl
+Sesame chicken in a bowl with white rice and scallions.

 Watch the Sesame Chicken Recipe Video Below!